newatoms/guides/effective-image-guide/readme.md

 ## First things first: Why visual content is critical

 There are vast amounts of telling stats about how big visual content has become and how it’s changing the way we all approach marketing.
-Check out the [research by by Buffer's Kevan Lee](https://blog.bufferapp.com/a-complete-guide-to-creating-awesome-visual-content), or [Design & Dev's Tom More](http://thenextweb.com/dd/2014/05/21/importance-visual-content-deliver-effectively/).
+Check out the [research by Buffer's Kevan Lee](https://blog.bufferapp.com/a-complete-guide-to-creating-awesome-visual-content), or [Design & Dev's Tom More](http://thenextweb.com/dd/2014/05/21/importance-visual-content-deliver-effectively/).
 [Search Engine Watch's Tereza Litsa](https://searchenginewatch.com/2016/04/21/understanding-our-love-of-visual-content/) also has a lot to say about visual content.
 Much of the following information is also gleaned from her research.

 ## What makes an effective, relevant image?